vodenica/CMMS-HLF/02-benchmarking-files/k6/k6-linux/README.md

 ```bash
 k6 run --vus 10 --duration 60s [file_name].js
 ```
 As seen in one sample in the picture below, K6 generates and presents a thorough summary of the aggregated results at the end of a test.
+As seen below in Figure 1.

 ![k6 results](../../../05-plots/images/01-ops.png)

+**Figure 1** - End-of-test summary

 ## End of test summary
 The `k6` load testing results are comprehensively compiled from end-of-test summary reports for each chaincode function.
 These reports detail aggregate statistics for the primary aspects of the test.
 As illustrated in the subsequent tables: